Mlince79/WingsAndInspiration2/readme.md

 https://favpng.com/ For the background image in the quiz

-### Content
+## Credits
-- The sections were planed based on the exercises done on the course.
+Syed mohamed aladeen https://stackoverflow.com/questions/56800892/how-to-make-javascript-code-loop-to-repeat-text for the HOME animation loop https://favpng.com/ For the image of the women's circle I followed all 7 tutorials of Corey Schafer in YouTube The ilustration the home is by Marcela Ruiz Barba.

 ### Media
 - The photos used in this site are from the owner of the project.

 ### Acknowledgments

 - I have received inspiration for this project, Denisse Olsson, Mentors and Tutors from Code Institute.
-Expericed developers as Syed Mohamed Aladeen, Arnav Bulani.
+Expericed developers as Brian Macharia and Corey Schafer.